selkamand/gg1d/paper/paper.md

 ![Visualisation of the Lazy Birdwatcher dataset using the **gg1d** package reveals a pattern of missingness dependent on multiple variables, Birdwatcher and Day (A).
 This pattern is difficult to detect using one-dimensional EDA tools like **skimr** (B) or two-dimensional tools like **ggpairs** from the **GGally** package (C). \label{fig:figure3}](figure3.png)

-We developed gg1d for the visualisation of clinical and multiomics data and anticipate it will provide prove valuable for any exploratory EDA activities.
+We developed gg1d for the visualisation of clinical and multiomics data and anticipate it will prove valuable for any exploratory EDA activities.
 Further examples of gg1d visualisations are available in the [gg1d gallery](https://selkamand.github.io/gg1d/articles/gallery.html).

 # Acknowledgements
 We thank the developers of the packages integral to gg1d, especially David Gohel for ggiraph [@gohel:2024], which enables its interactivity, and Thomas Lin Pedersen for patchwork [@pedersen:2024] and ggplot2 maintenance.
 We also acknowledge Hadley Wickham and all contributors to ggplot2 [@wickham:2016].